SneakyKenny/tetris_py/README.md

     - read/write controls and das/arr
     - choose game mode
     - multiplayer: choose if we wanna be the server + what ip to use
-    - return to menu instead of killing program
+    - return to menu/respawn/spectate instead of killing program
 - game modes: save game rules in config files ?
     - practice mode
     - sprint: